timsetsfire/timsetsfire.github.io/_posts/2018-08-20-neural-networks-from-scatch-1.markdown

 I decided that it would be fun to do the same in Scala, and attempt to add more functionity, by adding several cost and activation functions for use in training a neural network.

+Over the next several posts, we'll cover
+* Choosing a linear algebra Library
+* Approach to the Framework
+* Cost functions
+* Activation Functions
+* Simple Neural Network (on MNIST)
+* Generative Adversarial Networks (on MNIST) --- hopefully.

-# Choosing a Linear Algebra Library.
+### Choosing a Linear Algebra Library.

 ## Considerations